qwinsi/pdf-viewer-html/README.md

 A simple HTML5 webpage for viewing PDF files based on Mozilla's [PDF.js](https://github.com/mozilla/pdf.js) library.

+It is tested on Chrome and Chromium-based Edge.
+Currently it's not working on Firefox due to lack of support for the [File System Access API](https://developer.chrome.com/docs/capabilities/web-apis/file-system-access).

 ## Online Demo

 A static site is hosted on https://pdf-viewer-html-rho.vercel.app/ for demonstration.